 Donor or Cord Blood Unit Search Process

 Physicians can search the Be The Match Registry® for an unrelated donor or cord blood unit on behalf of their patients needing hematopoietic cell transplantation (HCT).
-Our registry lists nearly 16 million potential donors and nearly 238,000 umbilical cord blood units.
-Through international connections, we have access to nearly 29 million potential donors and more than 712,000 cord blood units.
+Be The Match provides access to more than 37 million potential donors and nearly 800,000 cord blood units on U.S. and global registries.

 About 70 percent of patients in need of a transplant do not have a fully HLA-matched donor in their family.
 They depend on the Be The Match Registry to find an unrelated donor or umbilical cord blood unit.
 Because appropriate planning and early donor identification are critical for optimal outcomes, early consultation for transplant is appropriate, even for patients who may never need HCT.